jhliberty/taskr/README.md

 Taskr allows you to embed all the information about the task *in* the task.

  - Any word in a task which begins with `:` is considered a *tag*.
- - The tags `:weekend, :today, :tomorrow, :tray` have a special meaning.
+ - The tags `:weekend, :today, :tomorrow, :tray, :hidden` have a special meaning.
    Tasks tagged:
    - `:today` are highlighted in a different color in the listing and get a higher priority.
    - `:tomorrow` are hidden from the default listing.
 You can list all tasks using the `-a` switch.